Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Framework for a PMN

 \subsubsection{Non-Channel Estimation Signals}

-Several deterministic non-channel estimation signals such as the synchronization signal (SS) and the physical broadcast channel (PBCH), also called as the SSB, can also be used for sensing.
+Several deterministic non-channel estimation signals such as the synchronization signal (SS) and the physical broadcast channel (PBCH), also called the SSB, can also be used for sensing.
 Such signals typically have regular patterns with a periodic appearance at an interval of several to tens of milliseconds.
 However, they only occupy a limited number of subcarriers, which may lead to limited identification of multipath delay values.
+Work on using this class of signals for JCAS has not been reported.